daormar/thot/README.md

 Installation
 ------------

-To install Thot, follow the next sequence of steps:
+To install Thot, first you need to install the autotools (autoconf, autoconf-archive, and automake packages in Ubuntu).
+Once the autotools are available, you can proceed with the installation of Thot by following the next sequence of steps:

  1. Obtain the package using git: